WhiteBugs/leetcode/README.md

 # leetcode test
-This code file is my solution to the leetcode online judge .
+All my solution to the leetcode online judge are in the file 'Solution.java' .